GoFetchDeliveries/api/README.md

 3. Check that your authentication works with a [hello world](endpoints/hello_world.md) request.

-4. Finally, send your job creation API requests to the production server.
+4. Finally, send your job creation and other API requests to the production server.

 ## Feedback is welcome